Balancingrock/Swiftfire/README.md

 ## Configuring

 When Swiftfire is started for the first time, some configuration must be done.
-You may want to prepare for this by moving the `sfadmin` directory included in the repository to a different location, though it can remain inside the project too.
+You may want to prepare for this by copying the `sfadmin` and `demo` directories included in the repository to a different location.
+Though they can remain inside the project, it is less error prone to have these two websites in a different location so that potential changes will not affect an operational scenario.

 In the default configuration Swiftfire will listen on port 6678 for incoming connections.
 Any connection attempt without domains being present will result in the return of a primitive page where the administrator ID and password must be set in addition to the location of the `sfadmin` directory.

 Once that is done, Swiftfire can be customized by logging in as admin and using the admin pages.

-Note that Swiftfire will store and expect information in the `~/Library/Application Support/Swiftfire` location after it was first started.
+Note that Swiftfire will store and expect information in the `~/Library/Application Support/Swiftfire/<<instance-root>>` location after it was first started.
+Changes to the settings are immediately stored.
+The `<<instance-root>>` can be used to allow multiple instances of Swiftfire to run in parallel.

 Some of the logs are in *.txt format, settings are in *.json format (for which we recommend our [proJSON](https://apps.apple.com/app/id1444778157) app) and the visitor statistics are in the *.brbon format.
 For which there is currently no app available.
 The BRBON spec however can be found on github including a [BRBON API](https://github.com/Balancingrock/BRBON.git).
 How to make the visitor statistics available is a subject of discussion.

 ## Making changes